andrewkandzuba/openexchange/messaging/sms/README.md

-# Overview
+# SMS Protocol Bundle

-**SMS service declarations library**

-The library defines the generic interfaces and protocol for sms communication.
+The auxiliary library defines protocol and interfaces for sms exchange.